 Not only will you want to make sure your clients' business blogs are being shared on their social media platforms, but you'll also want to make sure that it's easy for readers to share content they like.
 People respond more positively to brands they see shared by their friends, so you absolutely want to make it easy for people to put your clients' content on their feeds.

+What makes a good business blog?
 Of course, it's important to see whether or not your business blog writing is creating conversions, but there's another huge reason you'll want to make sure that you have analytics running on your clients' websites: it's a great way to see what's working.
 And if you can see what's working, you can create more content like it.
 Perhaps my favorite way of coming up with content is going back and seeing what I can add to old posts that got the most views or interactions.
 It's a surefire success for new content.

 Hire a Writer